The Saturdays: Musical style

-The Saturdays music is pop but throughout the group's lifetime they have experimented and recorded R&B which features styles urban, contemporary and dance-pop.
-The group have also recorded Synthpop.
+The Saturdays music is pop but throughout the group's time, they experimented with R&B, dance-pop and synth-pop.
 To create the music the group have closely worked with Ina Wroldsen, Quiz & Larossi, Louis Biancaniello, Steve Mac throughout their career.
 Their first album was described as "sassy, modern, chart-ready pop is more straightforward than most Girls Aloud singles and younger than the music Sugababes are now recording."
 Petridis of Allmusic described Wordshaker "combining aggressive basslines and vocals that are a pinch of prowess" and "praised the catchiness [that the songs] can't be denied".
 And said "If anything, the girls are showing even more confidence this time around" and said that the album was a "fresh-sounding".
 Later, when the band released their first Extended play, Headlines! critics said "offers a tantalising glimpse of what to expect from the group's next album proper".
 Others said that the band had "a feisty edge", and concluded by calling the album "short but sweet".